CN-Tower/dir-parser/README.md

  └─ package.json
 ```
 ### Recommend usages

+Usage 01
+There should no white space in the excludes series!
+- $ parse -e .git,node_modules -x bin/www

+Usage 02
+There should no white space in the excludes Array!
+- $ parse -e ['.git','node_modules']  -x ['bin/www']

+Usage 03
+Parse by a config file
+- $ vi parser.conf.json
 ```
-# Usage 01
-#Hint: There should no white space in the excludes series!
-$ parse -e .git,node_modules -x bin/www

-# Usage 01
-#Hint: There should no white space in the excludes Array!
-$ parse -e ['.git','node_modules']  -x ['bin/www']

-# Usage 03
-# Parse by a config file, In parser.json:

 {
   "directory": "your/demo/app",
   "output": "your/output/dir",